 For the employee

-Cairns said the primary benefits for exempt employees typically include paycheck stability, eligibility for benefits and standard business hours.
-However, employees with exempt status generally have less flexible work schedules than nonexempt employees, and they can't be paid overtime, even if they work more than 40 hours a week.
+Cairns said the primary benefits of exempt employees include paycheck stability, eligibility for benefits, and standard business hours.
+However, employees with exempt status generally have less-flexible work schedules than nonexempt employees, and they can't be paid overtime, even if they work more than 40 hours a week.

 Pros and cons of nonexempt employees